Feasible Force Set Shaping for a Payload-Carrying Platform Consisting of Tiltable Multiple UAVs Connected Via Passive Hinge Joints: MODELING

 \subsection{Thrust Transformation}

 This subsection provides how the rotor thrusts of the UAVs work on the payload and joint motions.
 To simplify the discussion, we assume that all the rotors have the same properties and all the UAVs share the same structure, as shown in Fig.~\ref{fig:drone}.
 The $j$-th rotor of the $i$-th UAV generates the thrust in the rotational axis while generating the proportional counter torque in the opposite direction of rotation.
 Let the rotational velocity, the thrust, and the torque be $\omega_{ij}$, $u_{ij}$, and $\tau_{ij}$, respectively.
-Then, they are formulated as

-with positive coefficients $c_{u}$ and $c_{\tau}$.
+Then, they are formulated as $u_{ij} = c_{u}\omega_{ij}^2,~ \tau_{ij} = \pm c_{\tau} \omega_{ij}^2$ with positive coefficients $c_{u}$ and $c_{\tau}$.
 The sign $\pm$ takes plus or minus when the rotor rotates clockwise or counter-clockwise, respectively.
 They can be rewritten as

 Consider $u_{ij}$ as the control input, the wrench $\bm F_{q_i}$ that works on the $i$-th UAV in $\Sigma_{q_i}$ is written as a matrix product as

 where $r$ is described in Fig.~\ref{fig:drone}.